 Time to first byte (TTFB) is a measurement used as an indication of the responsiveness of a web server or other network resource.
 TTFB measures the duration from the user or client making an HTTP request to the first byte of the page being received by the client’s browser.

 There are four primary ways to reduce the amount of time it takes a web server to respond to a request:

 Optimize existing resources: Optimize your images by adequately compressing them.
 Optimize your database.
 The more efficient a database query, the faster will be the response time of a dynamic website or application.

-Upgrade your server resources: Cheap hosts are useful for when you are starting out.
+Upgrade your server resources: Cheap hosts are useful for when you are starting.
 However, as your business grows, I suggest going with a managed or cloud hosting and backup solution.

 Use a Content Delivery Network or CDN: A content delivery network (CDN) is a system of distributed servers (network) that deliver pages and other Web content to a user, based on the geographic locations of the user, the location of the web page and the content delivery server.

 Which factors affect the load time of a website?

 If your server is responding slowly, start with this simple checklist.